 (c) download and store a single copy of relevant portions of the Licensed Materials for the sole purpose of supporting Customer’s audit and regulatory purposes but not for any other purpose.

 4.2.
-Customer hereby acknowledges that the Licensed Materials, all compilations thereof, and any Documentation supplied by RBI in conjunction with the Licensed Materials or the Order Form are and shall remain the sole property of RBI.
+Customer hereby acknowledges that the Licensed Materials, all compilations thereof, and any Documentation supplied by LNRS in conjunction with the Licensed Materials or the Order Form are and shall remain the sole property of LNRS.

 4.3.
 Customer must at all times remain responsible and liable for all use of the Licensed Materials.
 These Terms and Conditions do not authorise concurrent licenses (use of the Licensed Materials by more than the total number of Authorised Users or other sharing of access credentials) and do not authorise the integration of Licensed Materials into any Customer or third party applications, databases or computer systems.
 Customer warrants that: a) Customer’s independent contractors, prior to being granted access to the Licensed Materials, are bound to terms and conditions substantially similar to the terms of this Agreement, by virtue of a written agreement with the Customer; and b) that Customer shall remain fully liable for their independent contractor’s compliance with such terms and their use of the Licensed Materials.